Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “I don’t understand what just happened,” Pharazon said.

 “Pretty sure we’ve been kidnapped,” Terra said.
 “Abducted.
 Shanghaied.”
-Terra used her knee to awkwardly push her glasses back up her nose.
+She used her knee to awkwardly push her glasses back up her nose.
 Her face was clammy with sweat from being in a stuffy bag for who knew how long, and she tried to wipe it off on the shoulders of her flannel shirt.

 “’Shanghaied’?”
 Pharazon asked.

 “It’s an old Shenkuuvian colloquialism derived from the infamous sky pirate Shang Hai,” Terra said.
 “Oh, never mind, this isn’t the time for that.”
-She shuffled around so her back faced Pharazon.
+She shuffled so her back faced Pharazon.
 “Turn around and shred my ropes with your claws.”

 “Heh, amateurs,” Terra said.
 The ropes began to loosen as loops fell free, and finally with some tugging and wriggling she slipped her wrists out.
 “Okay, your turn.”
 She felt for Pharazon’s arms in the dark, worked her way down to his wrists, and started examining his bonds with her fingers, searching for the knot.